kersorianek/mon-portfolio/_posts/2022-12-17-A-Step-by-Step-Guide-to-Developing-Your-First-Project-Charter.md

 “The purpose of this project is to implement a new customer relationship management system for our organization.
 The primary goal is to improve the customer experience by streamlining our sales and marketing processes.
 The project will involve the sales and marketing team, as well as IT and customer support.
 The expected outcome is increased customer satisfaction and retention.”

-Since the exective summary convey the summarize message of the project charter, you can start writing this part after completing each section of the project charter.
+Since the executive summary convey the summarize message of the project for decision makers, it better to start writing this part after completing each section of the project charter.

 ## Identify project objectives
 The project objective defines what you hope to achieve through the project.
 It should be specific, measurable, achievable, relevant, and time-bound (SMART).
 For your CRM project, your objective might read: